Cornutum/tcases/tcases-openapi/Request-Test-Definition.md

 # Request Test Definition Guide #

 This guide explains the elements of a JSON document representing a *request test definition*.
-A request test definition lists test case inputs for all of the API requests defined in an OpenAPI v3 specification.
-You can generate the request test definition for an OpenAPI specification by running Tcases for OpenAPI with [options for input resolution](Running-Api-Test-Cases.md#generating-request-inputs).
+A request test definition lists test case inputs for all of the API requests defined in an OpenAPI v3 definition.
+You can generate the request test definition for an OpenAPI definition by running Tcases for OpenAPI with [options for input resolution](Running-Api-Test-Cases.md#generating-request-inputs).

 The JSON schema for a request test definition document is located at